PrismarineJS/node-minecraft-data/README.md

 node-minecraft-data provides easy access to minecraft-data in node.js.

-The objective of this package is to make looking for information into minecraft-data in node projects.
+The objective of this module is to make easier to look for information in minecraft-data in node.

 ## Features